CIBC-Internal/python/Doc/c-api/object.rst

    An object *cls* can override if it is considered a class, and what its base classes are, by having a :attr:`__bases__` attribute (which must be a tuple of base classes).

-.. c:function:: int PyCallable_Check(PyObject *o)

-   Determine if the object *o* is callable.
-Return ``1`` if the object is callable and ``0`` otherwise.
-This function always succeeds.

-.. c:function:: PyObject* PyObject_Call(PyObject *callable_object, PyObject *args, PyObject *kw)

-   Call a callable Python object *callable_object*, with arguments given by the tuple *args*, and named arguments given by the dictionary *kw*.
-If no named arguments are needed, *kw* may be *NULL*. *args* must not be *NULL*, use an empty tuple if no arguments are needed.
-Returns the result of the call on success, or *NULL* on failure.
-This is the equivalent of the Python expression ``callable_object(*args, **kw)``.

-.. c:function:: PyObject* PyObject_CallObject(PyObject *callable_object, PyObject *args)

-   Call a callable Python object *callable_object*, with arguments given by the tuple *args*.
-If no arguments are needed, then *args* may be *NULL*.
-Returns the result of the call on success, or *NULL* on failure.
-This is the equivalent of the Python expression ``callable_object(*args)``.

-.. c:function:: PyObject* PyObject_CallFunction(PyObject *callable, const char *format, ...)

-   Call a callable Python object *callable*, with a variable number of C arguments.
-   The C arguments are described using a :c:func:`Py_BuildValue` style format string.
-The format may be *NULL*, indicating that no arguments are provided.
-   Returns the result of the call on success, or *NULL* on failure.
-This is the equivalent of the Python expression ``callable(*args)``.
-Note that if you only pass :c:type:`PyObject \*` args, :c:func:`PyObject_CallFunctionObjArgs` is a faster alternative.

-   .. versionchanged:: 3.4
-      The type of *format* was changed from ``char *``.

-.. c:function:: PyObject* PyObject_CallMethod(PyObject *o, const char *method, const char *format, ...)

-   Call the method named *method* of object *o* with a variable number of C arguments.
-The C arguments are described by a :c:func:`Py_BuildValue` format string that should  produce a tuple.
-The format may be *NULL*, indicating that no arguments are provided.
-Returns the result of the call on success, or *NULL* on failure.
-This is the equivalent of the Python expression ``o.method(args)``.
-   Note that if you only pass :c:type:`PyObject \*` args, :c:func:`PyObject_CallMethodObjArgs` is a faster alternative.

-   .. versionchanged:: 3.4
-      The types of *method* and *format* were changed from ``char *``.

-.. c:function:: PyObject* PyObject_CallFunctionObjArgs(PyObject *callable, ..., NULL)

-   Call a callable Python object *callable*, with a variable number of :c:type:`PyObject\*` arguments.
-The arguments are provided as a variable number of parameters followed by *NULL*.
-Returns the result of the call on success, or *NULL* on failure.

-.. c:function:: PyObject* PyObject_CallMethodObjArgs(PyObject *o, PyObject *name, ..., NULL)

-   Calls a method of the object *o*, where the name of the method is given as a Python string object in *name*.
-It is called with a variable number of :c:type:`PyObject\*` arguments.
-The arguments are provided as a variable number of parameters followed by *NULL*.
-Returns the result of the call on success, or *NULL* on failure.

 .. c:function:: Py_hash_t PyObject_Hash(PyObject *o)